 Special Filament – Wood and Bamboo Composites

 Finally, there are other composite materials that give other properties to the filament.
 Wood or bamboo fibers are mixed with PLA (about 30% fibers in most cases) to make a wood filament that is printable.
 You can sand your prints just like they are wood, and even get the freshly sanded wood smell!

-Have questions or want to get your hands on these filaments yourself?
+Have questions or want to get your hands on these advanced 3d printer materials yourself?
 Email us at info @ kuunda3d.com to learn more!